 - Use chemicals sparingly and carefully.
 Follow the directions on household chemicals, such as cleaning supplies and insect sprays.
 If you work around chemicals, follow all safety precautions.
-Your liver removes toxins from your body, so give it a break by limiting the amount of toxins it must process.
+Your liver removes toxins from your body, so give it a break by limiting the amount of toxins it processes.

-If you have cirrhosis, your doctor should screen you for esophageal varices when you're diagnosed.
-How often you'll undergo screening tests depends on your condition.
+If you have cirrhosis, your health care provider typically screens you for esophageal varices when you're diagnosed.
+How often you'll have screening tests depends on your condition.
 Main tests used to diagnose esophageal varices are:

-The doctor will look for dilated veins, measure them, if found, and check for red streaks and red spots, which usually indicate a significant risk of bleeding.
+The provider looks for dilated veins.
+If found, the enlarged veins are measured and checked for red streaks and red spots, which usually indicate a significant risk of bleeding.
 Treatment can be performed during the exam.

 The primary aim in treating esophageal varices is to prevent bleeding.
 Bleeding esophageal varices are life-threatening.
 If bleeding occurs, treatments are available to try to stop the bleeding.